leeper/designcourse/index.md

 ---
 layout: default
 title: Home
-description: "Research Design in Political Science" introduce students to the fundamentals of research design in political science, starting from the formulation of research topics and research questions, the development of theory and empirically testable hypotheses, the design of data collection activities, and basic qualitative and quantitative data analysis techniques
+description: "'Research Design in Political Science' introduce students to the fundamentals of research design in political science, starting from the formulation of research topics and research questions, the development of theory and empirically testable hypotheses, the design of data collection activities, and basic qualitative and quantitative data analysis techniques."
 ghurl: https://github.com/leeper/designcourse/tree/gh-pages
 ---

-# Research Design in Political Science #
+# Research Design in Political Science

 These are course materials for [GV249: Research Design in Political Science](http://www.lse.ac.uk/resources/calendar/courseGuides/GV/2015_GV249.htm) lecture series at the London School of Economics and Political Science.
 The course is taught for the full Academic Year 2016-2017.